-After the war he was sold by Captain Mills to a John Burwell of Milford, Connecticut, the first of a series of cruel owners who subjected him to beatings and other humiliations.
-Fortunately he eventually became a servant to widow, Mary Stiles who treated him kindly and taught him to read, write and speak proper English.
+After the war, he was sold by Captain Mills to a John Burwell of Milford, Connecticut, the first of a series of cruel owners who subjected him to beatings and other humiliations.
+Fortunately, he eventually became a servant to the widow, Mary Stiles who treated him kindly and taught him to read, write and speak proper English.

 After the Revolutionary war broke out, Jeffrey Brace enlisted and served three terms and suffered a leg wound.
 When the war ended in 1783 he returned to Milford and eventually was granted his freedom by Benjamin Stiles, Mary's son.

 In 1784 he moved to Poultney, Vermont.
 He worked to save money and purchased land in what is now called Ames Hollow.
 He worked for a number of years in Dorset, Vermont, to save up funds to develop his land.
 While living in Dorset he met and married an African widow Susannah Dublin.
 She already had two children and together they had three more children.
 In 1795 they returned to Poultney to build and manage their farm on Ames Hollow Road.
 They suffered considerable indignities while living in Dorset and Poultney.
 Susannah was forced to bind over her two children to a couple in Dorset as indentured servants.
 A neighbor in Poultney Jerry Gorman was a jealous spiteful person who coveted their land, turned his cattle lose in their crops, tapped their maple trees, and harassed them.
 He even tried to force the Brace's children into indentured servitude.